 In January 2000 III MEF Forward stood down and the 3D Marine Expeditionary Brigade was reactivated in the midst of supporting an international force in East Timor to provide logistical support for the Australian-led peacekeeping mission during Operation Stabilize.
-Since its reactivation, it has been actively engaged in regional contingency planning as well as numerous joint and combined exercises.

 In November 2007 Cyclone Sidr struck Dhaka, Bangladesh killing close to 3,000 people and displacing nearly one million from their homes.
 3D MEB deployed to provide humanitarian assistance and disaster relief in support of Operation Sea Angel II where they delivered over 25,000 gallons of water the first day and over 352,000 lbs. of food, tents, and clothing throughout the operation.

 In 2009 and 2010 3D MEB deployed to the Philippines to provide humanitarian assistance and disaster relief.
 On Oct.
 18, 2010 Typhoon Juan (known as Megi locally) struck the Philippines during a bilateral exercise leaving 26 dead and 39 injured.
 3D MEB was already on scene and was able to team up with the Armed Forces of the Philippines to provide over 170,000 lbs. of relief supplies to those in need.

 When the March 11, 2011 Tohoku earthquake and tsunami devastated the coastal areas of northeastern Japan, 3D MEB deployed to mainland Japan as a part of Operation Tomodachi as the III MEF forward.
 3D MEB deployed KC-130J aircraft and helicopters from Okinawa to Sendai to assist with relief operations and distribution of emergency food, water and shelter.